-- Add EYU9XENF to the 'AUTHCMD NAMES' section of the IKJTSOxx SYS1.PARMLIB member used by the MVS image. - Issue from TSO a 'PARMLIB UPDATE(xx)' command to implement the changes made to the IKJTSOxx member. - Ensure that CPSM320.SEYUAUTH is in the TSO users STEPLIB concatenation.
+- Add EYU9XENF to the 'AUTHCMD NAMES' section of the IKJTSOxx SYS1.PARMLIB member used by the MVS image. - Issue from TSO a 'PARMLIB UPDATE(xx)' command to implement the changes made to the IKJTSOxx member. - Ensure that the SEYUAUTH library that is specified in the TSO user STEPLIB concatenation matches the version of CICSPlex SM that is specified in the EYU9XENF command.